-Mentored Clinical Scientist Development Award (Parent K08)(Postdoctoral Individuals/New Independent Researchers)
+Mentored Clinical Scientist Development Award (Parent K08)(Postdoctoral Individuals)

-5 years of special study and supervised research with the goal
+3 to 5 years of special study and supervised research with the

-of becoming independent investigators.
-The award also allows
+goal of becoming independent investigators.
+The award also

-awardees to pursue a research career development program suited
+allows awardees to pursue a research career development program

-to their experience and capabilities under a mentor who is competent
+suited to their experience and capabilities under a mentor who

 Institutions may submit applications on behalf of candidates

-elapsed since the health professional degree was granted.
+since the health professional degree was granted.
+Candidates can

-Candidates can have varying levels of clinical training and
+have varying levels of clinical training and research experience.

-or student visas are not eligible.
-The grantee institution
+student visas are not eligible.
+The grantee institution must have

-must have a strong, well-established research and research
+a strong, well-established research and research training program

 Mentored Clinical Scientist Development Award (K08)